Student Health Insurance

 What Is Adequate Insurance?

 You get what you pay for.
-Unfortunately there are no health insurance bargains.
 Low cost policies that provide limited coverage only for catastrophic illness are not advisable.
 The chances of suffering this type of health problem is much less than fracturing a bone or needing your appendix removed, which may not be covered adequately by this type of policy.